Table of Contents

 There comes a time when all men must look in the mirror and confront the truth: We haven’t been taking as good of care of our hair as we should.
 There’s a reason women spend so much time caring for their hair — washing it, blow drying it, styling it, treating it.
 At the same time, most men limit themselves to a combination of shampoo and conditioner (which they’re probably using way too often).
 And all this time the best men’s hair products have just been lying there, waiting for you to pick them up.

 If you’ve been on top of your hair game, kudos to you, man.
-But if you haven’t, maybe it’s time to study up on men’s hair products that can help you elevate your hair game.
+But if you haven’t, maybe it’s time to study up on the best men’s hair products that can help you elevate your hair game.
 Why should you care?
 Because a lot of men don’t start worrying about their hair until it starts falling out or turning gray, when it’s already too late to save your locks.
-If you’re among the men who are starting to see signs of balding — no shame in owning it, gents — it’s high time to study up on the best hair growth products for men, too.
+If you’re among the men who are starting to see signs of balding — no shame in owning it, gents — it’s high time to go deep on the best hair growth products for men, too.

 First thing’s first.
 Before you can think about how to take care of your hair (and the men’s hair products that can help you), you’ve got to identify a few key facts about your hair, namely, the kind of hair you have.
 Believe it or not, you can formally classify pretty much all hair.
 Knowing what kind of hair you have makes styling and choosing hair products that much easier.